-Bats: The timing of migration in bats is more affected by weather conditions, such as precipitation and wind, than temperature.
+Bats: The results of studies to date suggest the timing of migration in bats is more affected by weather conditions, such as precipitation and wind, than temperature.

-Marine mammals: Changes in the timing of migration have been observed, with many species now arriving on the breeding grounds earlier, but population effects are mostly unknown.
+Marine Mammals: Changes in the timing of migration have been observed, with many species now arriving on the breeding grounds earlier, but population effects are mostly unknown.

-Bony fish: Earlier migration and breeding timings have been observed, but evidence is lacking as to whether this is adaptive or maladaptive.
+Migratory Fish: Earlier migration and breeding timings have been observed, but evidence is lacking as to whether this is adaptive or maladaptive

-Sharks and rays: Changes in migration patterns may result from increased water temperatures.
+Sharks: Changes in migration patterns may result from increased water temperatures.